CoderDojo-Content/Intermediate-Unity/en/GUI.md

 4. If you check the Game View you will be able to see there the score will be displayed.
 It's in the center, but you can move it to a better spot.
 Use the text element's **Rect Transform** in the **Inspector** to move the score into the corner of the screen.
 (**_picture_**)

 5. Now that you have a place to display the score, you need to update the score.
-You want to update the score when a laser destroys an asteroid.
+You want to update the score when a laser collides an asteroid.
+The code that detects that collision is in the "LaserClone" script.